timomra/TimThesis/README.md

 # Effects Diphenyleneiodonium Chloride on the Metabolic Epigenetic Axis in MYCN-Amplified Neuroblastoma
-Found in this repository are the scripts used to analyse data for my thesis.
+If you are reading this, thank you for visiting my GitHub repo :)